-Many of San Marcos' original neighborhoods, especially those closest to Downtown, benefit from access to shops, restaurants, cultural amenities, employment opportunities, civic offerings, and recreation.
+Many of San Marcos' original neighborhoods benefit from access to shops, restaurants, cultural amenities, employment opportunities, civic offerings, and recreation.
 The streets are well connected and for the most part, daily needs can be obtained on foot, by bike, or by car.
 New development can benefit from modeling and drawing inspiration from the treasured Historic character of these neighborhoods.